Fulbright US Student Program

 As of 2010, CUNY Baccalaureate students and recent alumni can apply through CUNY Baccalaureate, rather than their home college.

-The Campus Deadline for CUNY Baccalaureate is October 1, 2013.
-The National Deadline is October 15, 2013.
+The next Campus Deadline for CUNY Baccalaureate is September 15, 2017.

 Read more about recent CUNY Baccalaureate alumni to receive Fulbrights: